1itachi/software-Interview-prep/javascript.md

     resolves ambuiguity of this keyword.
 Instead of assigning to window object, assigns to the current scope.

 #### prototypal inheritance
-    every object has a property called protoype, which can be used to add methods.
+    every object has a property called prototype, which can be used to add methods.
 When we create other object with these object.
-    The newly created object automitically inherits the property of the parent but not by inluding in itself but by accessing the parent method.
+    The newly created object automatically inherits the property of the parent but not by including in itself but by accessing the parent method.
-    This makes the obejcts lighter
+    This makes the objects lighter.

 #### function declaration and function expression
-    function declaration is a function , whereas function expression is an anonymous function saved in a varibale.
+    function declaration is a function , whereas function expression is an anonymous function saved in a variable.

 #### closure and how to use it
-    Closures are nothing but functions with preserved data. simple example is a function that uses varibale declared outside is accessible inside. simple example:::
+    Closures are nothing but functions with preserved data. simple example is a function that uses variable declared outside is accessible inside. simple example:::
     var add = (first)=>{
         var addSecond = (second)=>{